Chevrolet Tahoe: 2017

 For the 2017 model year, Chevrolet made upgraded changes to the Tahoe.
 New additions include the teen driver feature, the App Store feature, a rear seat reminder, and low speed forward automatic braking.
 Two new colors, Blue Velvet and Pepperdust Metallic, were added to replace four colors.
 The 22-inch wheels option was expanded to three, and the rear seat entertainment system was overhauled.
-Chevrolet also made changes in the level trims, with the c-pillar badge now removed from LS models and the LTZ trim is renamed to Premier, which will continue to be the top-of-the-line model.
+Chevrolet also made changes in the level trims, with the c-pillar badge now removed from LS models and the LTZ trim renamed to Premier, which would continue to be the top-of-the-line model.

 The 2017 model year Yukon also received similar changes, but with a few exceptions.
-Two new colors, Dark Blue Sapphire Metallic and Mineral Metallic were introduced, the latter exclusive to the Denali, which is also adding a new 22-inch ultra bright aluminum wheels with midnight silver premium paint and a head-up display to its features.
+Two new colors, Dark Blue Sapphire Metallic and Mineral Metallic were introduced, the latter exclusive to the Denali, which also added a new 22-inch ultra bright aluminum wheels with midnight silver premium paint and a head-up display to its features.
 The interior backlights changed from red to blue.
 The heated and vented driver and front passenger seats are now standard on the SLT and Denali trims.

 2018

 For the 2018 model year, the 6.2-liter EcoTec3 V8 engine became available in the Tahoe RST (when bought with the Performance Package).
 All 2018 Tahoe and Suburban trim levels came standard with LED daytime running lights, replacing the low beam projector DRLs on LS and LT trim levels.
 The 2018 Tahoe was also available with the Custom Edition package for the base LS trim level.
-The Tahoe LS trim level featured a chrome grille, 18" painted aluminum wheels, 18" all-season blackwall tires, and third-row seat delete (reducing seating capacity to 5 from 8) if ordered with the Custom Edition package.
-The GMC Yukon received a 10-speed automatic transmission on the Denali trim level and the GMC Yukon is facelifted for 2018 with a refreshed grille similar to the one from the 2017 GMC Acadia and 2018 GMC Terrain.
+The Tahoe LS trim level featured a chrome grille, 18-inch painted aluminum wheels, 18-inch all-season blackwall tires, and third-row seat delete (reducing seating capacity from eight to five) if ordered with the Custom Edition package.
+The GMC Yukon received a 10-speed automatic transmission on the Denali trim level, and the Yukon was facelifted for 2018 with a refreshed grille similar to the one from the 2017 GMC Acadia and 2018 GMC Terrain.